BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Reducing the stack count to one means the base bonus for the skill can be increased to a desireable level without making it too strong if it could stack twice.

 Boom.
-Enhance. - Increased the clone health bonus per grenade to 100%.
+Enhance. - Increased the clone health bonus per grenade to 100% and added accuracy and handling bonuses.

 Trick of the Light - Changed Cryo Damage back to Shock Damage.